conda/constructor/docs/source/cli-options.md

 MSI installers can be uninstalled via:

 1. **Add/Remove Programs**: Right-click and select "Uninstall"
-2. **Double-clicking the MSI file**: Shows a dialog with "Repair" and "Remove" options. **This is the only way to access uninstall options** like removing caches or config files.
+2. **Double-clicking the MSI file**: Shows a dialog with "Repair" and "Remove" options
 3. **Command line**: `msiexec /x your-installer.msi [options]`

+Options 2 and 3 support additional cleanup properties (see below).
+Option 1 performs a basic uninstall without these options.

 **Uninstaller properties (passed as `PROPERTY=value`):**